Easy Apple Fritters

 - Mix sugar and cinnamon in a large bowl.
 Add warm fritters to the bowl and toss to coat.

-Nutrition is calculated without the oil for frying.
+Nutrition is calculated without the oil for frying or the cinnamon-sugar coating.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)